An Overview of the NAEYC Recognition Process

 Advanced Programs.
 These programs accept students who already have a license to teach in early childhood and extend and enhance these students’ knowledge and application in early childhood.
 These programs may have a specialized focus, such as advocacy, administration, or mentoring.
 They include masters and doctoral programs.

 - Blended Programs.
 These programs address both early childhood (NAEYC) standards and special education (Council for Exceptional Children) standards.
-They prepare teachers and other professionals to develop and work within inclusive settings that serve all children, disabled and otherwise.
+They prepare teachers and other professionals to develop and work within inclusive settings that serve children with and without disabilities.

 These action plans are designed to be working charts to assist programs in determining where they are in the report and review process.

-Use this matrix, which includes key elements of each of the 2010 standards, to determine whether your selected assessments have the capacity to unpack the standards.
+Use this matrix, which includes key elements of each of the 2010 standards, to determine whether your selected assessments have the capacity to fully address the standards.

-NAEYC offers full-day workshops for faculty compiling program reports in conjunction with our conferences.
-These interactive workshops are an excellent opportunity to learn more about the report requirements, to hear from experienced reviewers, to see examples and get ideas about assessment systems and program improvement, and to network with colleagues also going through accreditation.
-Read more about upcoming workshops.
+NAEYC offers full-day workshops for faculty compiling program reports in conjunction with our Annual Conferences and our Professional Development Institutes.
+These interactive workshops are an excellent opportunity to learn more about the report requirements, to hear from experienced reviewers, to see examples and get ideas about assessment systems and program improvement, and to network with colleagues also pursuing national recognition.

-NAEYC’s recognition system depends upon the commitment and professionalism of our peer reviewers.
+Becoming a trained peer reviewer provides valuable perspective that can assist faculty who are working on their own program's recognition efforts.
+NAEYC’s recognition system depends upon the commitment and professionalism of peer reviewers.
 For initial and advanced programs, reviewers agree to participate in at least one annual cycle (spring or fall) each year.
-A team of 2-3 reviewers will read each program report, complete a draft recognition report.
-The team lead will post the final team report to the NCATE website.
-NAEYC then assigns a team of two auditors (experienced reviewers) to audit each team report.
-Finally, NCATE and NAEYC make any necessary technical edits to the Recognition Report before it is posted for the institution.
+A team of 2-3 reviewers reads each program report and completes a draft Recognition Report.

-NAEYC accepts online reviewer applications year round.
-Qualified applicants are invited to NAEYC Reviewer training.
-Click here for a reviewer application.
+NAEYC accepts reviewer applications year round.
+Qualified applicants are invited to participate in an online reviewer training.
+Peer reviewers must have: